Jaggu-123/modern-dating-app/README.md

 # modern-dating-app
-A dating app which solves the problem of ghosting.
+A dating app which will change the world.